Jobs theory

 Using jobs theory is a great approach to mapping users when doing feature selection for a minimum viable product.
 There is something that is missing often, which is the emotional jobs component, as can be seen in the case of automated western blots.

-Jobs theory around scientific instruments is not always done, but it can hold great potential at identifying opportunities.
+Jobs theory around scientific products is not always done, but it can hold great potential at identifying opportunities.